 - 1. Insert a video CD into the CD drive. - 2.
 When the CD drive window appears, double-click the MPEGAV folder. - 3.
 Double-click the .dat file. - 4.
-When the [Caution] dialog appears, click Open With. - 5.
+When the [Caution] dialog box appears, click Open With. - 5.
 Select "Select the program from a list" and click OK. - 6.
 Select the Windows Media Player, and click OK.
 The video starts playing.

-Above procedure applies only to the video CDs that has a .dat file as the execution file.
-Playing procedure may be different according to video CDs.
+The above procedure only applies to the video CDs that have a .dat file as the execution file.
+Playing procedure may be different according to the video CD.

-To write data on a CD (Option)
+To write data on a CD

-If your computer has CD-RW functionality, you can copy data to a blank CD or create an audio CD.
+You can copy data to a blank CD or create an audio CD.

-An additional CD writing program is supplied in an additional CD.
+An additional CD writing program is supplied on an additional CD.
 For information about use, refer to the supplied manual.